tdi/cfn-inspect/README.md

 # cfn-inspect: pretty print and inspect CloudFormation templates

-Simple pretty printer for CloudFormation templates, in future it will also provide some validation and deep inspection in the future.
+Simple pretty printer for CloudFormation templates, it will also provide some validation and deep inspection in the future.

 Supports both json and yaml templates.
 You can validate templates with `--validate` switch.